 Myth #5 Credit scores are accurate

 No one at Nationwide seemed to know why the mistake happened or how to fix it, she said.
 I was repeatedly promised call backs that never came so I went into my local branch a few weeks ago to see if I could get some answers.
-I was told my complaint hadnt even been logged on the system, even though it had been over a month since my initial call.
+I was told my complaint hadn't even been logged on the system, even though it had been over a month since my initial call.

 Myth #6 Your credit score has changed

-So you finally give in to your paranoia and decide to check your credit score.
-Oh look, you can get free access for a limited amount of time, provided you set up your payment details and then remember to cancel.
-If youre organised enough to remember to cancel your account with Experian, Equifax or Call Credit once youve had a look at the information they hold on you, you can expect a phone call.
-Itll be a sales call disguised as an update.
-Youll be told that your credit score has changed and that you should probably pay to see whats happened.
-But dont.
-Most people check their score before making a large financial decision, such as taking out a mortgage or buying a car on credit.
-So it stands to reason that most peoples credit score changes shortly thereafter.
-You check your score, get a mortgage and then that is added to your credit file.
-Theres absolutely no need to worry that your score has changed.
+You'll be told that your credit score has changed and that you should probably pay to see what's happened.
+But don't.
+Most people check their scores before making a large financial decision, such as taking out a mortgage or buying a car on credit.
+So it stands to reason that most people's credit score changes shortly thereafter.
+You check your score, get a mortgage, and then add that to your credit file.
+There's absolutely no need to worry that your score has changed.
 It changes most weeks when new info is added.